Fordham Law School

 Corporate & Finance Law Quick Facts

-• The Fordham Journal of Corporate & Financial Law is the most-cited banking and finance journal by other other journals and the 8th-most-cited by judges, and it ranks 2nd among student-edited journals.
+• The Fordham Journal of Corporate & Financial Law is the 6th-ranked student-edited journal in its field, the 5th-most-cited journal in its field by other journals, and the 6th-most-cited journal in its field by judges.

 • Business law students participate in externships with the New York Stock Exchange, the Internal Revenue Service, the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the Federal Trade Commission.